 Building the Enterprise-E

 The following instructions are based on common tools and average skills so anyone should be able to reproduce the result.
-You will need conventional polystyrene glue, some rubber bands and clothes pins, an assortment of files, fine emery paper, a sharp knife, light gray spray paint, some masking tape, some fine brushes and a number of enamel paints listed in the table at the bottom of this page.
+You will need conventional polystyrene glue, some rubber bands and clothes pins, an assortment of files, fine sandpaper, a sharp knife, light gray spray paint, some masking tape, some fine brushes and a number of enamel paints listed in the table near the bottom of this page.

 The numbers refer to the sub-assemblies in the AMT instruction sheet.

 - The three clear parts are the impulse engines and the saucer shuttlebay.
 The latter should be opaque, of course.
 It seems AMT was not sure about the position of impulse engines and shuttlebays.
 There are in fact some pre-production drawings of the Enterprise-E that show two shuttlebays in the place where the impulse engines are in the final prototype.
 Paint the impulse engines from inside and cement together sub-assembly #1.
 Before painting the saucer hull, mask the impulse engines and the area where the engineering hull fits in.

 - Both warp nacelles are symmetric and thus identical.
 The two Bussard collector parts and the plasma conduits have to be painted from inside.
 This is very delicate work for the latter one, since it is cemented on the same side.
 Finish sub-assembly #2 without the plasma conduits because they are hard to mask when the nacelle is painted.
 For better handling of the parts, do not cement together warp nacelles and warp pylons before painting (i.e. skip sub-assembly #3).
 So you have to mask the Bussard collectors, the area where the plasma conduits will be located and the warp pylon connecting area.